How Depression And Weight Gain Are Often Related

 However, when cortisol levels are too high, it can be problematic and lead to a variety of symptoms, including weight gain.

 Excess cortisol due to stress can increase one's appetite, especially for foods that are high in fat and sugar, because they can provide emotional comfort.
-Cortisol is also correlated with insulin levels, and junk foods can cause a spike in blood sugar and increase the intake of calories, which can cause depression weight gain.
+Cortisol is also correlated with insulin levels, and junk food can cause a spike in blood sugar and increase the intake of calories, which can cause depression weight gain.

 One study demonstrated that depression patients and those who are at-risk for the condition, have exhibited higher cortisol levels in the morning and the evening compared to control groups.
 If cortisol secretion is persistent throughout the day, this can lead to chronic overeating.